zplayads/PlayableMopubAdDemo-android/README-EN.md

 ![Confirm the configuration of ZPLAY Ads](imgs/img17.png)

 ## 8. Use MoPub to request ZPLAY Ads in project
-For more code samples, refer to ZPLAYAds Demo.
+You can get more code samples from ZPLAYAds Demo.
 The main files works as follows:

 As for [MainActivity](./app/src/main/java/com/zplay/playable/mediationmopub/MainActivity.java), ou can learn how to initialize mopub sdk as the mopub's [document](https://developers.mopub.com/docs/android/initialization/) said.